 There are also direct flights from Trondheim and Bodø to Brønnøysund, Sandnessjøen, Mosjøen, and Mo i Rana.

-Ad: Norwegian – cheap flights in Norway and direct flights from more than 70 European airports
+Ad: Norwegian – cheap and direct flights in Norway and over 70 European destinations

-The Nordland Line is named one of the world’s most beautiful train journeys by Lonely Planet and runs from Trondheim to Bodø.
+The Nordland Line is named one of the world’s most beautiful train journeysby Lonely Planet and runs from Trondheim to Bodø.
 The train journey from Trondheim to Mosjøen takes about 5 hours, while the trip to Mo i Rana takes 6 hours.
 Trains from Bodø take 3 hours to Mo i Rana, and 4 hours to Mosjøen.